-- If you were able to see your inventory in near real-time, and near perfect accuracy, how would it influence your buying and selling decisions?
+- If you were able to see your inventory in near real-time, with near perfect accuracy, how would it influence your buying and selling decisions?

-- Have there been instances where a salesperson is unable to find an item “in-stock”, while a customer is in store waiting to make the purchase?…only later to locate the item after the customer has left?
+- Have there been instances when you were unable to find an “in-stock” item, while a customer is in store waiting to make the purchase?…only later to locate the item after the customer has left?

 - When shipping orders is each order being verified for accuracy?
 How is this QC (Quality Control) process being done?
 Is there any record of changes?
 Are you confident that the orders are being verified accurately before shipping?

 - Do you sell your product on multiple platforms simultaneously?
-How do you update your Master inventory, responsible for updating all others?
+How do you update your inventory in these systems?

 simply changing the game

-Our customers have reported increases of “30-40% in revenue… (due to) real-time inventory visibility”.
-This up-to-the-minute data provides analytics and insight, that can dramatically affect your inventory decisions.
+Our customers have reported increases of “30-40% in revenue” thanks to RFID’s real-time inventory visibility.
+This up-to-the-minute data provides insight that can dramatically affect your decisions.